darin-momayezi/darin-momayezi.github.io/_posts/2023-10-01-neural_decoding.md

 The first set of plots shows the true data vs. the fitted data, which shows that the Von Mises distribution provides a good fit.
-Therefore, the $ \theta_0 $ variable does show the preferred direction.
+Therefore, the $\theta_0$ variable does show the preferred direction.
 The second group of plots is polar plots that show the Von Mises fit in its circular geometry.
-The red line shows the preferred direction based on the $ f_{max} $ parameter and provides an intuitive interpretation of the neuron firing rate.
+The red line shows the preferred direction based on the $f_{\text{max}}$ parameter and provides an intuitive interpretation of the neuron firing rate.
 Remember each plot is a different neuron, so we are finding the preferred direction of each neuron.
 We can make an even more concise graph by plotting the distribution of preferred directions on the circle.

 ```python